Best Enrichment for Chinese Water Dragon

 Physical Exercise Recommendations for Chinese Water Dragon

 Physical activity for Chinese Water Dragon should reflect their moderate exercise needs and 2-3 feet (60-90 cm) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Chinese Water Dragon, effective exercise includes exploration time and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Heavy breathing, slowing down, reluctance to go on, or lying down during activity all indicate fatigue.
 Chinese Water Dragon reptiles with generally docile, can be skittish traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Chinese Water Dragon reptiles need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Chinese Water Dragon benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Chinese Water Dragon